Auto Loan Calculator

 84 months$529$9,436$44,436~60 months

 *"Underwater" means you owe more than the car is worth.
-A longer term + depreciation = higher risk if you need to sell or the car is totaled.
+A longer term combined with rapid vehicle depreciation creates a significant financial liability risk if you choose to sell early or if the vehicle is totaled.

 New vs Used Car Financing: Rate Comparison

-Used car loans typically carry higher interest rates due to increased lender risk.
-Here's what to expect in 2026:
+Used car loans typically carry higher interest rates due to increased historical lender risks.
+Here is what to expect in 2026:

 750+ (Excellent)5.0% - 6.5%6.5% - 8.0%+1.5%